InvestMoat

 Combined average of Moat (AI Resilience), Growth, and Valuation scores.

-TTD's competitive position rests on Scale, Independence from Walled Gardens, and UID2 Identity Infrastructure:
+TTD's competitive position rests on Scale, Independence from Walled Gardens, and UID2 Identity Infrastructure — all under active pressure from Amazon DSP and Google DV360:

 TTD is approximately neutral on AI — Kokai AI enhances platform usability and advertiser ROAS, positioning TTD as a beneficiary of AI-driven ad optimization.
 However, AI also strengthens competitors: Google's Gemini-powered Performance Max and Meta's Advantage+ are AI-native systems with more first-party data, making the competitive pressure from walled gardens stronger, not weaker.
 TTD's primary moat risk in the AI era is that AI commoditises DSP interfaces (reducing learned-interface lock-in) while simultaneously enabling Amazon and Google to offer superior performance through larger proprietary datasets.
-The open-internet independent position remains relevant, but the margin of advantage over competitors is narrowing.
+The open-internet independent position remains relevant, but the margin of advantage over competitors is narrowing — Q2 2026 made that narrowing visible in the growth differential.

 AI-Vulnerable Moats